-Hello, I am Santy, the funder of bisonclean.com.
-I have been in cleaning machinery field for more than 5 years now, and the purpose of this article is to share with you the knowledge related to pressure washer from a Chinese supplier's perspective.
+Hi, I am Yanki, the founder of bisonclean.com.
+I have been in the cleaning equipment field for more than 5 years now, and the purpose of this article is to share with you the knowledge related to cleaning equipment from a Chinese supplier's perspective.

 Table of Contents